Attorney

 Kimbrell Hines

-Kimbrell earned her J.D. from the University of Florida Levin College of Law.
-During law school, Kimbrell served as an intern for the Honorable Christopher Sabella of the 13th Judicial Circuit Court and as a research assistant for UF Law Professor Merritt McAlister, whose scholarship focuses on judicial candor, transparency and access to justice in the United States federal court system.
+Kimbrell earned her Juris Doctor from the University of Florida Levin College of Law, where she served as a judicial intern to the Honorable Christopher Sabella of the Thirteenth Judicial Circuit and as a research assistant to Professor Merritt McAlister, whose scholarship focuses on judicial candor and access to justice in the federal courts.
+She also holds a Master of Science in Human Resources Management from the University of Tennessee and a Bachelor of Arts in Political Science, with a minor in Business Administration, from the University of Florida.

 • University of Florida Levin College of Law, J.D., 2020